TO KALRAY'S BLOG!

 Open Standards and High Performance Programming: Offloading on Manycore Architecture (Part 1/2)

-Kalray is proud to have officially reached OpenCL™ conformance at the close of 2020 for Coolidge™, Kalray’s 3rd generation of MPPA® (Massively Parallel Processor Array) intelligent processor.
+Kalray is proud to have officially reached OpenCL™ conformance at the close of 2020 for Coolidge™, Kalray’s 3rd generation of MPPA® (Massively Parallel Processor Array) DPU intelligent processor.

-Kalray MPPA® intelligent processors are a new generation of processors specialized in intelligent data processing from cloud to edge.
+Kalray MPPA® DPU intelligent processors are a new generation of processors specialized in intelligent data processing from cloud to edge.
 They are able to capture and analyze on the fly massive data flows, and interact in real time with the outside world.
 These processors are capable of running demanding AI algorithms and simultaneously a wide set of different processing and control tasks such as intensive mathematical algorithms, signal processing, network or storage software stacks.

-Let’s explore why it is important for our users that Coolidge™ now runs a conformant implementation of OpenCL™, and how we offer open standard programming for high performance and flexible applications on manycore processors.
+Let’s explore why it is important for our users that Coolidge™ DPU now runs a conformant implementation of OpenCL™, and how we offer open standard programming for high performance and flexible applications on manycore processors.

 The Complex Choice of Programming Framework